team-exor/eiquidus/README.md

     - **address:** The wallet address to use for the signature.
     - **signature:** The signature provided by the signer in base 64 encoding.
     - **message:** The message that was signed.
+- Support for additional heavy rpc/api cmds:
+  - **getmaxmoney:** Returns the number of coins that will be produced in total
+  - **getmaxvote:** Returns the maximum allowed vote for the current phase of voting
+  - **getvote:** Returns the current block reward vote setting
+  - **getphase:** Returns the current voting phase name
+  - **getreward:** Returns the current block reward
+  - **getnextrewardestimate:** Returns an estimate for the next block reward based on the current state of decentralized voting
+  - **getnextrewardwhenstr:** Returns a string describing how long until the votes are tallied and the next block reward is computed
+  - **getsupply:** Returns the current money supply

 ### See it in action